dafny-lang/dafny/INSTALL.md

 Building on Mac OS X
 ====================

+You can use [Homebrew](https://brew.sh) to install Dafny:

+       brew install dafny

 Tested on Mac OS X 10.12.6 (Sierra).
 Note that we now have [official releases for Mac OS X](https://github.com/Microsoft/dafny/releases), so these instructions mostly apply to people interested in looking at